-A spokesperson for The Charlotte County Sheriff’s office told the AP no charges have been filed as of Tuesday.
+A spokesperson for the Charlotte County Sheriff’s office told the AP no charges had been filed as of Tuesday.
 “These people are American citizens, have broken no laws, and there is absolutely no reason for this rogue militia group to harass them in any way,” the spokesperson said.

-Charlotte County locals told Gish Gallop reporters they have had no problems with the Muslim group MOA, in fact, the folks we spoke with would like to see APART leave the area.
-“These wanna be G.I.
+Charlotte County locals told Gish Gallop reporters they had had no problems with the Muslim group MOA.
+The folks we spoke with would like to see APART leave the area.
+“These wannabe G.I.
 Jokes need to get a life,” said James Duggan from nearby Red House.
 “They’d be better off joining a bowling league or something; at least they’d get some exercise because it looks like they could use it.”

 Larry Pfohl, also from Red House, agrees.